adbar/trafilatura/docs/installation.rst

 .. code-block:: bash

-    $ pip install trafilatura # pip3 install on systems where both Python 2 and 3 are installed
+    $ pip install trafilatura # pip3 where applicable

 This project is under active development, please make sure you keep it up-to-date to benefit from latest improvements:

 .. code-block:: bash

-    $ pip install -U trafilatura # to make sure you have the latest version
+    # to make sure you have the latest version
+    $ pip install -U trafilatura
+    # latest available code base
-    $ pip install -U git+https://github.com/adbar/trafilatura.git # latest available code (see build status above)
+    $ pip install -U git+https://github.com/adbar/trafilatura.git

 On **Mac OS** it can be necessary to install certificates by hand if you get errors like ``[SSL: CERTIFICATE_VERIFY_FAILED]`` while downloading webpages: execute ``pip install certifi`` and perform the post-installation step by clicking on ``/Applications/Python 3.X/Install Certificates.command``.
-For more information see this `document <https://stackoverflow.com/questions/27835619/urllib-and-ssl-certificate-verify-failed-error/42334357>`_.
+For more information see this `help page on SSL errors <https://stackoverflow.com/questions/27835619/urllib-and-ssl-certificate-verify-failed-error/42334357>`_.

 Command-line tool